Academy of Natural Sciences of Drexel University: Scientific publications

 The Journal of the Academy of Natural Sciences was the first peer-reviewed publication in the United States devoted to the natural sciences.
 The first volume was published in 1817.
 By 1842, it had been superseded by the Proceedings of the Academy of Natural Sciences.
 The Proceedings have been published continuously since 1841.
 The Journal was reborn in 1847 as a larger-format publication that could accommodate longer articles and monographs.
 The last volume was issued in 1918.

 The Academy publishes three other series.
 The occasional series Notulae Naturae began in 1939 as a means to quickly publish short items, usually not longer than 16 pages on subject areas such as zoology, botany, ecology, geology and paleontology.
 The Monographs series, which began in 1935, is composed principally of larger systematic reviews of selected taxonomic groups.
 The Special Publications series, begun in 1922, includes works such as biography, taxonomy, historical reviews, and collections surveys.

 VIREO

 VIREO (VIsual REsource for Ornithology) is the most comprehensive collection of bird images in the world.
 Started in 1979, the collection contains over 180,000 photographs representing over 7,300 species.
 The collection contains work by some of the world's most talented photographers.
 VIREO licenses bird images for a wide variety of commercial and non-profit uses.

 Exhibits and public programs

 Public exhibits

 The Academy first opened its collections to the public in 1828.
 The popularity of its exhibits soared in 1868 with the debut of the world's first mounted dinosaur skeleton, Hadrosaurus.
-In fact, the size of the crowds flocking to this display prompted the Academy to relocate to its present-and roomier-location in 1876.
+The size of the crowds flocking to this display prompted the Academy to relocate to its present-and roomier-location in 1876.